-Hardwood floors cover the rest of the guest room that looks historic, but features modern conveniences such as USB ports, flat screen TV and a very comfortable bed.
+Hardwood floors cover the rest of the guest room that looks historic but also offers modern conveniences such as USB ports, a flat-screen TV, and a very comfortable bed.
 There is no closet or dresser, however, two drawers (pictured below) open up from under the bed and there is a bar with hangers available on the wall.

 From a decor perspective, a rotary phone adorned one end table and a replica antique radio on the other.
 Both worked, although, it took a minute to recall how to actually operate a rotary phone.

 Although I would have LOVED to crack open a window to stick my head out and see the old Hotel Apache brick exterior, the stained glass windows are screwed shut.
-After all, guests would only have a view of the inside wall of Binion’s classic neon facade anyway.
+Makes sense as guests would only have a view of the inside wall of Binion’s classic neon facade anyway.

-Adding to the vintage vibe, artwork in the room depict a long gone era on Fremont Street.
+Adding to the vintage vibe, artwork in the room depicts a long-gone era on Fremont Street.

 June 2021 Update: Binion’s has confirmed that all guestrooms now come equipped with a hairdryer, iron, and ironing board.